jkaewprateep/PyGame_MonsterKong_as_object/README.md

 ## Access primary object like in Monster Kong games ##

-Start from initial class ```__init__.py``` the board class ```board.py``` in stored values we need and it is the connector to other class in the game environment, Monster Kong games.
+tart from the initial class ```__init__.py``` the board class ```board.py``` in stored values we need and it is the connector to other classes in the game environment, Monster Kong games.

-1. Direct access to the object class as they created class like python programming scripts file.
+1. Direct access to the object class as they created classes like python programming scripts file.
 2. Access from the ```board``` class.
 3. Access from shared method from ```__init__```
-4. Access from MonsterKong_Game class we initail for screen and spikes objects.
+4. Access from MonsterKong_Game class we initial for screen and spikes objects.

 ```
 from ple import PLE